JungDefiant/data-structures-and-algorithms/data-structures/tree/README.md

 * TraversePostOrder() -> O(n) since the method looks through the entire tree to accumulate all nodes
 * Add() -> O(log n) since the method only traverses down the path matching the new node's value
 * Contains() -> O(log n) since the method only traverses down the path matching the new node's value
+* FindMaximumValue() -> O(n) since the method looks through the entire tree to find the highest value

 ## API
 Public methods include: